sajox/snurr/docs/documentation.md

 ### Main branch (BREAKING CHANGES)

 - Updated documentation.
+- API changes
-- Updated Inclusive API.
-Renamed Enum `With` to `Inclusive`.
+  - Renamed Enum `With` to `Inclusive`
-- Updated Exclusive API.
-New enum type `Exclusive`.
+  - New enum type `Exclusive`
-- Updated Task API.
-New enum type `Task`.
+  - New enum type `Task`.
 Slightly less verbose when a Task Boundary is used.
+  - New enum type `IntermediateEvent`
+  - Support for `Panic`.
+Enables terminating the process from task and gateways.
+The process returns a RunTimeError::Panic containing the specified error.
 - Error redesign.
 Example output below from anyhow crate.

     New